jeromeetienne/blog.jetienne.com/source/_posts/2013-04-23-debug-dot-js-global-detection.markdown

 globalDetector.usageTrackerDump();
 ```

-It will dump where it is used and how many time.
+It will dump where it is used and how many times.
 You will see something quite similar to the following.
 It is possible to fine tune the report, see ```Stacktrace.Tracker``` in the
 [API documentation](http://jeromeetienne.github.com/debug.js/docs/jsdocs/).